Balanitis is swelling of the foreskin and head of the penis

 - Painful penis and foreskin

-Your health care provider may be able to diagnose your balanitis by examination alone.
+Your health care provider may be diagnosed the problem with only an exam.
 However, you may need skin tests for viruses, fungi, or bacteria.
-Sometimes, a skin biopsy
+A skin biopsy

 Most cases of balanitis can be controlled with medicated creams and good hygiene.
-Surgery is not usually needed.
+Surgery is not needed most of the time.

 Long-term inflammation or infection can: